 We all tend to act in different ways in different aspects of our lives, as well as in the learning process.
 Students assimilate knowledge in different ways: they have their own ideas and they react differently to the same stimulus.
+In addition, academic studies have demonstrated that each student has an inclination towards a determined cognitive strategy that helps give significance to the new information.

 These preferences when it comes to compiling, interpreting, organizing and thinking of the new acquired concepts have been denominated by the experts as styles of learning.